cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 * Scripts run from the end-user should also work from inside CageFS.
 You can find details on how to implement this [here](/control_panel_integration/#working-with-cpapi-cagefs)

 #### Legend
-* Necessity <span class="notranslate">`always`</span> means it’s required nearly by all CloudLinux code and should be implemented no matter what features you are interested in.
-Other methods might not be implemented and this will affect only some CloudLinux features leaving others to work fine.
+* Necessity <span class="notranslate">`always`</span> means it’s required nearly by all CloudLinux OS Shared code and should be implemented no matter what features you are interested in.
+Other methods might not be implemented and this will affect only some CloudLinux OS Shared features leaving others to work fine.
-* <span class="notranslate">`All UNIX users`</span> means any Linux system account (from <span class="notranslate">`/etc/passwd`</span>) that is able to execute CloudLinux utilities directly or indirectly.
+* <span class="notranslate">`All UNIX users`</span> means any Linux system account (from <span class="notranslate">`/etc/passwd`</span>) that is able to execute CloudLinux OS Shared utilities directly or indirectly.

 | | | | |